csci344/spring2023/pages/_assignments/tutorial09.md

 | 5. | [Merge someone else's data with a template](#task_5) | Merge yelp data with a template that you design. |
 | 6. | [Merge someone else's data with a template](#extra_credit) (more practice) | **Extra Credit** Same as task 5 except that you will loop through each restaurant using Jinja looping syntax. |

-Please complete the following exercises to get a sense of the kinds of things you can do with Flask:
+Each of these exercises is intended to help you get a sense of the kinds of things you can do with Flask (or any web framework):

 {:#task_1}
 ### 1. Display personalized greeting